UU-Human-Evolution/1MB335/Lab8.md

 ### Step 3a: Create a visual representation of your Maximum Likelihood trees

 In the .iqtree file, you have a representation of the trees.
 However, it is an unrooted tree.
 You can root the tree, and do many other things, with the program FigTree.

+*If you can't get FigTree to work in terminal you can try downloading it from https://github.com/rambaut/figtree/releases and installing it locally on your computer.*

 When you call FigTree, a visual interface will open.
 In `File`, choose `Open` and select one of your Maximum Likelihood trees.
 If the software asks you to select a name for the labels on the tree, you can keep the default or choose a keyword, for example `bootstrap`. **Note that you do *not* want the `.iqtree`, that file is more of a logfile than an actual tree.**